 How to care for Tencel

 The preferred way of washing your Tencel garments is to send them to the dry cleaners to ensure the garments are correctly and carefully cared for.

-If you decide to wash your Tencel garments at home, make sure you wash them at a low temperature, 20°C, or a maximum of 30 °C with similar colors.
+If you decide to wash your Tencel garments at home, make sure you wash them at a low temperature, 20°C with similar colors.
 Machine wash calls for a hand wash program.
 Avoid bleach and softeners (Tencel is naturally soft already).
 Remember to turn the garment inside out for extra protection and avoid the tumble dryer.
 To dry the garment, gently press the water out and hang it up.
 Don’t use a hot iron, keep it cooler or preferably steam it instead.
 Steaming the garment will also make the fabric soft after washing it.

 Recycled Polyester & Polyester

 *We are still in the process of switching all of our swimwear to recycled polyester.
 This means that some of our older models are made from non-recycled polyester.
 This guide also applies to them.

 Our recycled polyester is made from REPREVE ® recycled fiber, a material derived from turning recycled plastic bottles into an environmentally friendly durable fabric.
 The recycled polyester is naturally water-repellant, durable, and quick-drying.

 Our swimsuits are made from SEAQUAL ® recycled fiber consisting of approximately 10% marine plastic and 90% post-consumer PET from land sources.

 *This also applies to non-recycled polyester products such as Alpine Teddy